haroune-mohammedi/abi-wan-kanabi/README.md

 ## Contributing

-Contributions on abiwan are most welcome!
+Contributions on Abiwan are most welcome!
 If you are willing to contribute, please get in touch with one of the project lead or via the repositories [Discussions](https://github.com/keep-starknet-strange/abi-wan-kanabi/discussions/categories/general)

 ## Acknowledgements